michaellavelle/spring-data-dynamodb/ISSUE_TEMPLATE.md

   - Java Version:
   - Platform Details:

-All those information are logged by `org.socialsignin.spring.data.dynamodb.repository.cdi.DynamoDBRepositoryBean` on `INFO` level on startup.
+All those information are logged by `org.socialsignin.spring.data.dynamodb.repository.support.DynamoDBRepositoryFactory` on `INFO` level on startup.
 Or use `java -version` and `mvn dependency:tree | grep -E 'spring|aws'` to provide those version numbers.